dodecaphonic/dodecaphonic.github.io/_posts/2022-02-08-concurrent-io-using-dry-monads-tasks.markdown

 Monads are, however, inherently sequential.
 That's why they're commonly called ["programmable semicolons"][semicolons]: the fate of the second operation is bound to what happens in the first.
 This characteristic is at odds with what we want to achieve. `Task` being a Monad is not what will solve our problem.

 Every _Monad_ is also an _Applicative Functor_ (and a _Functor_).
 [Applicative Functors][apfunctors], in very simplified terms (_don't @ me_), allow us to run an _effectful_ computation (basically, a _structure-building operation_, like, say, constructing a `Maybe`) by lifting a function into a structure and applying it to values in that same structure.
-Being an Applicative Functor does not imply sequencing, and this means code that relies on it also does not require operations to run sequentially.
+Being an Applicative Functor does not imply a dependency between computations (though, of course, applying a function resolves them in a certain order), and this means code that relies on it also does not require operations to run one after the other.

 `dry-monads` implements that notion for its structures.
 We wrap the function by calling `pure` on the structure and provide it with arguments using `apply`: